tjd1234/decaboard/python/decaboard/contest2025/README.md

 See [example1.py](example1.py), [example2.py](example2.py), and
 [example3.py](example3.py) for some examples.

-Entires will be judged on how creative and interesting the patterns are, and the size/complexity of the code.
+While the exact criteria for judging has not been finalized, it will be a combination of how creative and interesting the patterns are, and the size/complexity of the code.

 ## Submission